 Only the markup over interchange and assessments is negotiable.

 The only portion of credit card processing cost that you can negotiate is the markup over interchange and assessments.
 Don’t give too much consideration to total cost estimates when you are comparing credit card processors, because this figure is an educated guess at best.
 Instead, focus on the processor’s markup portion of cost.
 The markup is the most important area of expense because it’s the only one that will differ from one processor to the next.
 Using a service like CardFellow that separates the three main areas of cost (interchange, assessments, and markup) for each processing quote makes comparing offers easy.

 Quickbooks credit card processing is expensive.

-Quickbooks only works natively with the company that creates the software, Intuit.
-Quickbooks is convenient for keeping your books, but if you use Intuit merchant services for credit card processing services, you will pay premium rates.
+The popular Quickbooks solution only works natively with the company that creates the software, Intuit.
+While Quickbooks is convenient for keeping your books, if you use Intuit merchant services for credit card processing services, you will pay premium rates.
 Inuit does not offer interchange plus pricing because they assume people will be willing to pay expensive tiered rates in order to use its software.
 Many processors offer software plug-ins that interface with Quickbooks, but plug-ins work to varying degrees.
 Many plug-ins require you to enter transaction information twice.
 So, give careful thought to how much the convenience of Quickbooks is worth, because you will pay higher fees if you use Intuit for credit card processing.